 Newgate Prison: Many say that soccer, or football, was founded in London in the 1800s at the London Newgate Prison.
 Prisoners who had their hands cut off for the crimes they committed then learned to play with their feet.
 However, this is just a theory, as the exact founder of soccer is unknown.

 North Korea: The North Korean fans showcased at games and at tournaments are actually handpicked by the North Korean government.
 In addition, Chinese volunteers also sit in the stands, as North Korean citizens are not allowed to travel outside of the country.

 The Fastest Red Card: The fastest red card ever given out to a player was two seconds into the game.
 The red card was given out to Lee Todd after screaming out an expletive after complaining about how loud the starting whistle was.

 Greenland: Unfortunately, the nation of Greenland cannot participate in the World Cup or in FIFA.
 This is because the country is unable to grow enough grass to sustain a field to play soccer on.
-However, the sport is still popular on the small island.
+However, the sport is still a popular TV subject for the small island.